 Increased community satisfaction rating for overall performance in environmental sustainability (Annual Local Government Community Satisfaction Survey) and exceed the Victorian Council average.

-Leadership will be shown by measuring and reporting progress in implementing the Environmental Sustainability Strategy and Climate Change Action Plan.
+Leadership will be shown by measuring and reporting progress of implementing the Environmental Sustainability Strategy and Climate Change Action Plan (e.g. in Council's Annual Report).